A listing of characters that strictly appear in the Shadowhunters television series. Beware of unmarked spoilers from prior seasons!

 - Archer Archetype: While Alec is also formidable in hand-to-hand combat, he really stands out most when using a bow.

 - Anguished Declaration of Love: Courtesy of Magnus Bane in late Season 1.
-Once Alec sees the other man at his own wedding, he can't force himself to marry Lydia and suffer through a miserable marriage.
+Once Alec sees the other man at his own wedding, he can't force himself to marry Lydia and suffer through a loveless marriage.

 - Armored Closet Gay: His own sister calls him out on it several times, although more in a concerned than malicious manner.
 Magnus eventually helps him to realize he no longer wishes to hide who he is.Isabelle: You know you'd be a lot happier if you weren't so frickin' repressed.